PySpark Certification Training Course

 Facebook wanted to find a storage solution for these two usage patterns and they started investigating to find a replacement for the existing Messages infrastructure.

-Earlier 2008 they used open-source database Cassandra, which is an eventual-consistency key-value store that was already in production serving traffic for Inbox Search.
+Earlier in 2008, they used open-source database, i.e. Cassandra, which is an eventual-consistency key-value store that was already in production serving traffic for Inbox Search.
 Their teams had a great knowledge in using and managing a MySQL database, so switching either of the technologies was a serious concern for them.

 They spent a few weeks testing different frameworks, to evaluate the clusters of MySQL, Apache Cassandra, Apache HBase and other systems.
 They ultimately selected HBase.

-As MySQL failed to handle the large sets of data well, as the indexes and data sets grew large, the performance suffered.
+As MySQL failed to handle the large data sets efficiently, as the indexes and data sets grew large, the performance suffered.
 They found Cassandra unable to handle difficult pattern to reconcile their new Messages infrastructure.